Grief Management Treatment Program Options

 Many people say that time is the only thing that heals grief, but even time doesn’t work without further assistance in some cases.
 There is not an average statistic for the time it should take you to grieve.
 Taking a long time to grieve doesn’t mean you have a grief-related problem, but unresolved grief or mental, emotional or physical complications from grief may mean you need help dealing with your loss.
 Some situations that might trigger grief-related problems include:

 - The loss of someone very close to you, such as a spouse

 - An unexpected loss, such as a child

 - A violent or traumatic loss, as might be experienced with a suicide, homicide or violent accident

 - Permanent loss of freedom or lifestyle due to chronic disease progression

 Grief problems can also be precipitated by a history of anxiety, depression or mental illness.
 If you return to work or start carrying out other obligations without allowing time for the grief process, you can create an obstacle that might result in unresolved emotional issues.
 While all of these issues can be addressed through therapy and other treatments, there isn’t a magic pill or procedure that will cure your grief immediately.

 Therapies for Grief Management Issues

 Mental health and medical professionals use a number of therapies for grief management issues.
 Options include individual counseling, group therapy, cognitive behavioral therapy, medication, and participation in inpatient or outpatient rehabilitation programs.
 Because grief is a very personal reaction to a situation in your life, treatment planning should be equally personal.

 Speak with your physician or a mental health counselor about your options before you decide on treatment.
-If you don’t know where to get information about treatment for grief-related issues, call 1-888-997-3147.
+If you don’t know where to get information about treatment for grief-related issues, call 1-888-997-3147(Who Answers?).
 Our trained counselors are available 24 hours a day to help you find information about programs in your area.